Dogma of Love

 nora

-It’s no coincidence that Dog is God spelled backward, and those who love dogs, know something about God.
-A dog is the only thing on earth that loves you more than it loves itself, and there’s nothing like the unconditional love of a pet.
-They show you affection and give you a sense of purpose.
-Animals are such agreeable friends—they ask no questions; they pass no criticisms.
-Dogs don’t make judgments about physical appearance or abilities, and they don’t care how big your house is or what you do for a living.
-They care about the quality of your character and your capacity to love.
-Did you know that dogs are also the only non-primate animal that looks people in the eyes?
-Other animals make eye contact, but dogs look for direction in people’s eyes.
-Dogs and humans have grown to need each other.
-We cannot separate the love of dogs from people, and dogs fill a nurturing need that people have.
-A dog is a portal to pure love, and through their eyes, we see the face of God.
+It's no coincidence that Dog is God spelled backward, and those of us who love dogs know something about God.
+A dog is the only thing on earth that loves you more than it loves itself, and there's nothing like the unconditional love of a pet.
+They give us a sense of purpose.
+Animals are such agreeable little friends.
+They ask us no questions and pass no criticisms.
+Dogs don't judge on physical appearance or abilities; they don't care what you do for a living or how much money you make.
+They only care about your character and your capacity to love.
+Most of us cannot separate the love of dogs from people because dogs fill the natural nurturing need inside of us.

 spaghetti